Quickstart

 Note

-If you have pyvista installed, you can add the -pv or -pvb options to display the geometry as it is being generated.
+Add -pv or -pvb to display the geometry interactively as it is built (requires PyVista).

 Run GEMC

-Use the counter.yaml steering card to run GEMC, add -gui for interactive mode:
+Use the counter.yaml steering card to run the simulation.
+Add -gui for the interactive Geant4 viewer:

 gemc counter.yaml -gui